51 Insects That Start With H

 Control measures for Hazel Stem Borers may include removing infested branches and applying insecticides to manage their populations.

-It is important for hazelnut growers to monitor and take proactive measures against this insect that starts with H to protect their orchards and maintain healthy tree growth.
+Hazelnut growers need to monitor and take proactive measures against this insect, starting with H, to protect their orchards and maintain healthy tree growth.

 30. Hawthorn Mealybug

-This is the next on the list of insects that start with H. The Hawthorn Mealybug is a small, wingless insect that feeds on hawthorn trees and is commonly found in North America.
+This is the next insect on the list that starts with H. The Hawthorn Mealybug is a small, wingless insect that feeds on hawthorn trees and is commonly found in North America.

 These mealybugs suck sap from the foliage and can cause damage to the trees if infestations are severe.